 How up to date are your returns to HMRC?

-Almost all SSAS have had to submit a registered pension scheme return to HMRC every year except 2019-2020.
+Almost all SSASs have had to submit a registered pension scheme return to HMRC every year, except 2019-2020.
 If yours has not, or if you don’t know, there is a chance that this needs bringing up to date.
+HMRC may raise a £100 penalty plus £60 per day where the returns are submitted late.

-Also, if there are members who have retired with sizable benefits, or who did so with a form of protection against the Lifetime Allowance, then another sort of report called the Event Report may well have been needed.
+Also, if there are members who have retired with sizable benefits, or who did so with a form of protection against the Lifetime Allowance (which was abolished from April 2024), then another sort of report called the Event Report may well have been needed.

-A telltale sign to look at this might be if the trustees do not easily know who is the Scheme Administrator, the person or entity responsible for making the returns to HMRC.
+A tell-tale sign to look at might be if the trustees do not easily know who the scheme administrator is; that is, the person or entity responsible for making the returns to HMRC.
+All scheme administrators are required to migrate to HMRC’s Managing Pension Schemes service, and any registered pension scheme returns due after 5 April 2025 will need to include more granular information on scheme investments and member transactions than those previously.

 This is an area where there is increasing concern as the population ages.